Performing Arts Library

 The Blanche and Irving Laurie Performing Arts Library, located within the Douglass Library, is a comprehensive research facility for music, housing books, periodicals, scores, microfilm, and sound recordings.

 More About the Library

-The Performing Arts Library's print collection, which consists of scores, periodicals, and books, is housed on the Ravine level of Douglass Library.
+The Performing Arts Library's print collection, which consists of scores, periodicals, and books, is housed on the ground level of Douglass Library.
 Patrons can explore the collection through QuickSearch.
 Subject areas of special strength are historical musicology and the history of music theory, with current emphasis on the development of performance materials.
 Areas of concentration in collection development include: monuments of music, sources, complete and collected works of composers, opera, instrumental music for study and performance, and monographic materials.
 Rare holdings include a notable collection of 18th century prints and manuscripts of works by Handel, located in the Special Collections and Archives section of the Alexander Library.

 Patrons can explore the collection in QuickSearch.
 The vast majority of the sound recordings are of classical music, although there are several thousand spoken word LPs as well.
 The videos are also focused primarily on the performing arts - dance, opera, symphonic performances and in-depth documentaries on instruments and performance practices.
-Recordings of Music Department student recitals are also held by the Performing Arts Library.

 Profile of Blanche and Irving Laurie